peroxy/starsky-backend/README.md

     ```ssh
     cd starsky-backend
     ```
 3. You must specify PostgreSQL password for `starsky` user and JWT secret for API authentication.

 Create a `.env` file and specify environment variables `POSTGRES_PASSWORD` and `STARSKY_JWT_SECRET`:

     ```ssh
     echo "POSTGRES_PASSWORD=password" > .env
     echo "STARSKY_JWT_SECRET=secret" >> .env
     ```
-   Easy way to generate a JWT secret by using OpenSSL:
+   JWT secret will be used to generate bearer tokens for clients.
+Easy way to generate a strong JWT secret by using OpenSSL:
    ```ssh
    openssl rand --base64 64
    ```